 This contribution proposes an approach that uses a single layer (i.e. all NAL units have the same NuhLayerId value) and can be used for adaptive resolution changing as well as for spatial, quality, and view scalability.

 Overview of the proposal

+From POC, RPL, and RPM perspective, the proposal can be summarized with the following table: